 Best-laid plans: a novel outlining workshop

-Whether or not you're gearing up for NaNoWriMo, this course will lead you through the steps to drafting a blueprint for your next novel.
+This course will lead you through the steps to drafting a blueprint for your next novel.
 By the end of four weeks, you will have a solid outline, broken into either chapters or major scenes.